jeremehancock/Bludit-Pi/README.md

 2. Point your web browser to http://raspberrypi.local (or whatever your Pi's hostname is set to) to view your Bludit site
 3. Follow the steps to complete the Bludit installation

+## Note
+If you receive an error message when loading Bludit in a your web browser it could be that a step in the build process failed for some reason.
+It is safe to re-run the build.

 ## Disclaimer
 All code is provided as-is without any warranty.
 Use at your own risk.